Find executions

 Use multiple filters

-You can apply multiple filters with the Filter presets (available in the Running pipelines table), by clicking on individual columns, or from the Table configuration and filters dialog:
+You can apply multiple filters in both tables by clicking on individual columns, or from the Table configuration and filters dialog.
+In the Execution history table, you can also use Filter presets (Errors, Stopped, Completed) as a starting point.

 1. On the right side of the table header, click the Table configuration and filters control, .